Last updated: 1st November 2025

 (f) Except to the extent otherwise expressly provided in this Agreement, you are responsible for procuring all licences, authorisations and consents required for you and your personnel to access and use the Platform Services, including to use, store and input Content into, and process and distribute Content through, the Platform Services.

 2.3.
-Administrators:
+Administrators

 (a) You may designate certain Users as administrators with control over your Platform Services account, including management of Users and your Content, as described in the Documentation.
 You are fully responsible for your choice of administrators and all of their acts and omissions in connection with their access to and use of the Platform Services.